The Kings Ransom

-The Kings Ransom were an American garage rock band from Allentown, Pennsylvania who were active from 1965-1968 and were a popular act in the Lehigh Valley area, as well as around Philadelphia.
+The Kings Ransom were an American garage rock band from Allentown, Pennsylvania who were active from 1965 to 1968 and were a popular act in the Lehigh Valley area, as well as around Philadelphia.
 Their record "Shame" became a hit in Milton, Pennsylvania and received airplay in Michigan.
 In the intervening years the Kings Ransom's music has come to the attention of garage rock enthusiasts with the release of several of their songs on compilations such as Allentown Anglophile and Teenage Shutdown!
 Teen Jangler Blowout!

 History

 Kings Ransom were founded in 1965 in Allentown, Pennsylvania.
 The original lineup consisted of Bob Dougherty on lead vocals, Vince Homick on rhythm guitar, Bob Werley on lead guitar, Scobie King on bass, Ronnie Galland on keyboards, and Danny Roth on drums.
 Glenn Zoski later replaced King on bass and Chuck Hoey replaced Roth on drums.
-Mike Homick, owner of King Arthur’s Court, in Quakertown,was the band's manager.
+Mike Homick, owner of King Arthur's Court, in Quakertown, was the band's manager.
 The band was highly influenced by acts of the British Invasion such as the Beatles and the Rolling Stones.
 According to Bob Dougherty, "We were big on The Stones.
 That was our forte - doing a lot of Stones.
 People thought we did them really well.
 Werley did that on a 12-string through a Vox Super Beatle with a lot of mid-range.
 He was quite innovative at times."
-The Kings Ransom often played on the same bills as other Allentown groups such as the Hickeys, the Combenashuns at venues including the King Arthur’s Court and The Lord's Estate (the other house band of King Arthur’s Court and managed by Homick).
+The Kings Ransom often played on the same bills as other Allentown groups such as the Hickeys, the Combenashuns at venues including the King Arthur's Court and The Lord's Estate (the other house band of King Arthur's Court and managed by Homick).
 The scene was competitive.
 Dougherty elaborates: "There were two stages at The Court.
 If there was another band across from you that was real good, it gave you the drive to be a little bit better.
 Joey Coloruso used to play down there with Quenn's Way Mersey".
 The King's Ransom also played numerous college fraternity gigs in nearby towns such in Drexel, Lafayette, Lehigh, and Bucknell.
 Dougherty has mentioned the band's rendition of Chris Kenner's "Land of 1000 Dances" as a highlight of their live shows.
 They were regular fixtures at the Purple Owl and the King's Court, and played occasionally at the Mod Mill, sometimes on the bill with Jerry Deane, and at the Mad Hatter, a club which specialized in soul music.